cyplo/talks/tor_for_beginners/slides.md

 Note:
 quiz for the audience: what's wrong with the above
-go for snooping and or MITM with answers, delay the rest
+go for snooping with the answers, delay the rest

 ---

-## Introducing HTTPS
+## Introducing HTTPS - a channel encryption

-* 'prove' the authenticity of the server
-* encrypt the channel

 Note:
-ask if anyone has an idea on how the 'proof' can be achieved
+Eve cannot see content - what can she see - ask audience

+encrypt the channel
+ask what other problems there are in addition to the metadata in the clear
+go for MITM

 ---

-## PKI infrastructure
+## CA infrastructure

 Note:
-anecdotes about PKI centralized model failures
+'prove' the authenticity of the server ask if anyone has an idea on how the 'proof' can be achieved anecdotes about PKI centralized model failures
+CA roots sell rights to smaller entities
+smaller entities care to various degrees

 ---